200 SE 1st Street, Suite 800

 Winston Salem, NC

-Dr. Jessica Tate, Dr. Mustafa Saad Siddiqui, Dr. Ihtsham ul Haq, Dr. Allison Bradshear, and Dr. Francis Walker
+Dr. Jessica Tate, Dr. Mustafa Saad Siddiqui, Dr. Ihtsham ul Haq, Dr. Stephen Tatter, Dr. Francis Walker and Dr. Adrian Laxton

 SOUTH CAROLINA MOVEMENT DISORDER SPECIALISTS